 What to consider when buying a video doorbell?

-You need to consider some aspects before buying the best video doorbell for you.
+There are several key factors you need to consider before choosing the best video doorbell for you and your household.

-Finally, consider how video the camera captures is stored - does it require a subscription to save video in the cloud so it can go back and be reviewed after it has happened.
-These start from $2.99 / £2.49 / AU$4.49 per month, so remember to factor in this cost.
+Storage and subscriptions: Finally, consider how the video the camera captures is stored - does it require a subscription to save the video in the cloud so it can go back and be reviewed after it has happened?
+These will set you back a little extra each month, so remember to factor in this cost.
 Some video doorbells, such as those from Eufy, offer local storage, so you don’t have any ongoing costs associated with the camera.
 While others, including the Google Nest Doorbell (battery), provide free cloud storage for a limited time after the video has been recorded.

 Can I use a Ring video doorbell without a subscription?